-Transit is the conveyance of people, goods, and materials between one place and another.
+Transportation is the conveyance of people, goods, and materials between one place and another.
 This chapter covers air, marine, and land transit.
-The latter includes streets and sidewalks; pedestrian, bicycle, and vehicle movement; and the public transit/transportation system.
-Sitka's transportation infrastructure is shown on Figure 70.
+The latter includes streets and sidewalks; pedestrian, bicycle, and vehicle movement as well as the public transit system.
+Sitka's transportation infrastructure is shown on Figure 73

 Transportation systems are essential to the functioning of Sitka and to its well-being and prosperity.
 Sitka's transportation systems connect people and businesses to goods and services, link them to the region and world, and create access to opportunity.
-Given its remote island location, Sitka's transportation infrastructures are critical infrastructures that ensure security, public health and safety, unimpeded economic trade, and public confidence.
-Transportation facilities also play a role in providing civic and recreational spaces and opportunities.
+Given its remote island location, Sitka's transportation infrastructure is critical infrastructure that ensures security, public health and safety, unimpeded economic trade, and public confidence.
+Transportation facilities also play a role in providing civic and recreational opportunities.

 This chapter reviews Sitka's air access, marine access, and its motorized and non-motorized network, identified challenges and opportunities to address, then sets transportation objectives and actions to accomplish over the next 10-15 years.
-It also highlights the successful collaboration between the City and Borough of Sitka and Sitka Tribe of Alaska on transportations matters.
+It also highlights the successful collaboration between the City and Borough of Sitka and Sitka Tribe of Alaska on transportation matters.